-India Bellairs-Walsh, Yael Perry, Karolina Krysinska, Sadhbh J. Byrne, Alexandra Boland, Maria Michail, Michelle Lamblin, Kerry L. Gibson, Ashleigh Lin, Tina Yutong Li, Sarah Hetrick, Jo Robinson, Best practice when working with suicidal behaviour and self-harm in primary care: a qualitative exploration of young people's perspectives, BMJ Open, 10, 2020
+India Bellairs-Walsh, Yael Perry, Karolina Krysinska, Sadhbh J. Byrne, Alexandra Boland, Maria Michail, Michelle Lamblin, Kerry L. Gibson, Ashleigh Lin, Tina Yutong Li, Sarah Hetrick, and Jo Robinson, Best practice when working with suicidal behaviour and self-harm in primary care: a qualitative exploration of young people"s perspectives, BMJ Open, 10, (10), 2020, pe038855

 Karolina Krysinska, Sophie Curtis, Michelle Lamblin, Nina Stefanac, Kerry Gibson, Sadhbh Byrne, Pinar Thorn, Simon M Rice, Alison McRoberts, Anne Ferrey, Yael Perry, Ashleigh Lin, Sarah Hetrick, Keith Hawton, Jo Robinson, Parents' Experience and Psychoeducation Needs When Supporting a Young Person Who Self-Harms, International Journal of Environmental Research and Public Health, 17, (10), 2020